 Earlier, he wrote his Piano Trio in G minor after the deaths of his two young daughters.

 Norwegian composer Eivind Groven had a serious breakdown after the death of his brother, a fellow performer on the Hardanger Fiddle.
-The result was a great work based on a story on the Black Death, in six movements, with choir and orchestra.
+The result was a great work based on a story on The Black Death, in six movements, with choir and orchestra.
 Probably something of the most haunting music he ever wrote.
 He chose a text from a book written after another Creator Breakdown, by the way.
 Ingeborg Refling Hagen had to cope with the loss of her life's greatest love.

 Skillet's song "Open Wounds" is based on frontman John Cooper's angry relationship with his father after his mother died of cancer.
 They later made up, however.

 Metallica's critically panned album, St. Anger, suffered from major Creator Breakdown during its production, as shown in the documentary Some Kind of Monster.